wp-slimstat/wp-slimstat/readme.txt

 * Fixed a bug in generating the URL's associated to the external links listed in some metrics
 * Fixed a bug in creating WP SlimStat tables: it looks like MyISAM 5.0 does not like foreign keys
 * Code and SQL optimizations

-= 2.0.2 (beta2) =
-* Added full compatibility with right-to-left text orientation (i.e. Arabic and Hebrew)
-* Added filters for content drilldown
-* Added hourly graphs (click on a day on the graph to switch to this view)
-* Fixed a bug that prevented WP timezone to be correctly applied to all the metrics

 == Localization ==